 From the seat of a bicycle, Manchester, Vermont and the Shires somehow seem even more stunning.

 Perhaps that’s because the rolling hills and verdant valleys in and around Manchester are perfectly suited for a two-wheeled excursion, or maybe it’s due to the vast terrain that one can conquer while cycling; cruising along just slowly enough to soak it all in.

 Casual and competitive cyclists alike have come to love this valley of Vermont for those very reasons, and in the past decade the latter have flocked to the area exponentially.
 While regional events such as the Tour de Bondville and Tour de Grace offer up longer and faster races appropriate for both amateurs and professionals, it’s the ever-growing Vermont Challenge that has put Manchester on the cycling map since its inception seven years ago.

-For 2018, organizers have added a new 56-mile route that promises to end the Challenge on a high note: participants will have the chance to climb the 3,186 feet of elevation gain ascending Sunderland’s Skyline Drive on the final day of the event, finishing atop the summit of Mount Equinox.
+Back in 2018, organizers added a new 56-mile route which ends the Challenge on a high note: participants got the chance to climb the 3,186 feet of elevation gain ascending Sunderland’s Skyline Drive on the final day of the event, finishing atop the summit of Mount Equinox.
 With multiple distances and difficulties to choose from each day, the Challenge is accessible for athletes of every skill level.